What Is Jotto?

-When selecting a word, both players need to agree upon the word length.
+When selecting a word, both players need to agree on the word length.
 Typically, five-letter words are best.
 These words should use five different letters as well.

 Write the entire alphabet at the top of each piece of paper for reference.